bremoran/suit-mud/draft-ietf-suit-mud.md

 # Introduction

+A Manufacturer Usage Description (MUD) file describes what sort of network communication behavior a device is designed to have.
+For example, a manufacturer may use a MUD file to describe that a device uses HTTP, DNS and NTP communication but no other protocols.
+The communication pattern are described in a JSON-based format in the MUD file.

+The MUD files do, however, need to be presented by the device to a MUD Manager in the operational network where the device is deployed.
-Under {{RFC8520}}, devices report a MUD URL to a MUD Manager in the network, which then interacts with a MUD File Server to ultimately obtain the MUD file.
-The following figure shows the MUD architecture.
+Under {{RFC8520}}, devices report a URL to the MUD file to a MUD Manager in the operational network, which then interacts with a MUD
+File Server to ultimately obtain the MUD file. {{arch-mud-fig}} shows the MUD architecture, as defined in RFC 8520.

 ~~~
     .......................................